palfrey/serial_test/README.md

 }
 ```
 Multiple tests with the `serial` attribute are guaranteed to be executed in serial.
 Ordering of the tests is not guaranteed however.
+Tests without the `serial` attribute may run at any time, including in parallel to tests marked as `serial`.
+Note that if you're using
-Note that if you're using an async test reactor attribute (e.g. `tokio::test` or `actix_rt::test`) then they should be listed *before*
+an async test reactor attribute (e.g. `tokio::test` or `actix_rt::test`) then they should be listed *before* `serial`, otherwise we
-`serial`, otherwise we don't get an async function and things break.
+don't get an async function and things break.
 There's now an error for this case to improve debugging.

 ## Usage
 We require at least Rust 1.39 for [async/await](https://blog.rust-lang.org/2019/11/07/Async-await-stable.html) support